MSRConnections/Azure-training-course/Content/Functions/Azure Functions HOL (JavaScript).md

 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [Microsoft Azure Storage Explorer](http://storageexplorer.com) (optional)

+<a name="Resources"></a>
+### Resources ###

+[Click here](https://a4r.blob.core.windows.net/public/functions-resources.zip) to download a zip file containing the resources used in this lab.
+Copy the contents of the zip file into a folder on your hard disk.

 ---

 <a name="Exercises"></a>